Biggles (TV series)

-Biggles was a 1960s television series based on the Biggles series of books by W.E.
+Biggles is a 1960s television series based on the Biggles series of books by W.E.
 Johns.
 Neville Whiting played the title role.

 Plot

-There were 44 black and white episodes of 30 minutes (including adverts), which were made by Granada Television and ran from 1 April till 12 October 1960.
-Biggles was a Detective Air Inspector attached to Scotland Yard.
-Helping him was Ginger (John Leyton) and Bertie (David Drummond) and they fought against villains like von Stalhein (Carl Duering).
-Aimed at a younger audience there was plenty of action, excitement, death traps and even some flying with each adventure ending in a cliff hanger with the viewers told to tune in next week for more daring adventures.
+There were fourty-four black and white episodes of thirty minutes (including adverts), which were made by Granada Television and ran from 1 April till 12 October 1960.
+Biggles was a detective air inspector attached to Scotland Yard.
+Helping him was Ginger (John Leyton) and Bertie (David Drummond), and they fought against villains like von Stalhein (Carl Duering).
+Aimed at a younger audience, each adventure ended in a cliff hanger with the viewers were told to tune in next week for more adventures.